GEO301

 Geography is a living and breathing subject, constantly adapting itself to change, it is dynamic and relevant” - Michael Palin.

-Geography is the study of places and the relationships between people and their environments.
+Geography is the study of places, and the relationships between people and their environments.
 Geographers explore both the physical properties of Earth's surface and the human societies spread across it.
 It is about understanding the processes of the world around us, to help us make sense of our ever-changing natural and cultural environments.
 There are practical fieldwork and skills components to the subject.

 This Level 3 course builds on the skills and concepts learned in Levels 1 and 2, and explores a variety of geographic topics in depth and breadth.
 At Level 3 we study the contemporary issue of human trafficking from a geographic lens, and the cultural processes which shape and change the local tourism industry of one of Aotearoa's tourist hubs, Rotorua.
 There is a special interest topic where students learn about global patterns, and the distribution of global phenomena in a topic of choice which is co-constructed with the teacher - for example maritime piracy, or the impact of a pandemic on the natural and cultural world.
 We learn about Aotearoa's unique and diverse landscape, including its geothermic activity and indigenous Māori culture, which takes us on a multi-day fieldtrip to Rotorua to conduct geographic research.